jmussman/okta-password-import-hook-dotnet/README.md

 ## Project Goals

-This project addresses three goals:
+This project addresses four goals:

 * Provide an example of a Password Import inline hook.
+* How to handle the dynamic JSON requests and responses using dynamic objects.
 * Demonstrate the use of an LDAP server for password verification.
 * Show unit and integration testing strategies for unmockable code, e.g. LdapConnection.